Does You Body Type Need Breakfast?

-Breakfast has many benefits.
+Breakfast has many benefits, but does your body type need breakfast?
 Some critics of breakfast argue that skipping breakfast calories leads to weight loss.
 While delaying breakfast can help some people manage their weight, for others, eating breakfast may actually help promote weight loss.
 Eating breakfast in the morning can also help control blood sugars and fill in the nutrients needed daily.

 Here's a recipe for a high protein breakfast: Walnut Waffle Parfait.

 Breakfast Can Help Control Blood Sugars